xinwenfu/GenCyber/Hash/README.md

 ```
 echo -n "message" | md5sum
 ```
-- Send message and its hash to chat server in the format of message>>>hash or chosen format to ensure you can tell which part is message and which part is hash.
+- Send message and its hash via chat server in the format of message>>>hash or chosen format to ensure you can tell which part is message and which part is hash.

 #### Another student as Receiver
 - Compute hash of received message locally (md5sum)